mxcl/PromiseKit/Documentation/CommonPatterns.md

 What if you want access to both `username` and `image` in your `done`?

-The most obvious way is with nesting:
+The most obvious way is to use nesting:

 ```swift
 login().then { username in